The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-However, the sun can still shine on your south Florida sale.
-Read on for everything you need to know about creating a successful strategy to sell your house in Miami.
+On the other hand, homes are taking a mighty long time to sell: more than two months, per Redfin.
+What are your options if you need to move faster than that?
+Don’t worry, the sun can still shine on your south Florida sale.
+Read on for everything you need to know about how to sell your house fast in Miami.

 Things to consider when selling your house in Miami